 Princess Elizabeth – the future Queen Elizabeth ll – did not wear gloves for her wedding.
 But, when she made the short trip in an open landau from Buckingham Palace to Waterloo station to begin her honeymoon, the new bride, accompanied by her husband and Susan, her corgi, wore an outfit in mist blue by Norman Hartnell and gloves by Cornelia James.

 The world of fashion and society at large is rocked by the news that Jean Shrimpton – first of the super-models – has attended the Melbourne Cup race meeting, Australia’s premier social event – wearing a mini-dress and no gloves.

-The Lord Chancellor, by order of Her Majesty Queen Elizabeth ll, is pleased to grant Cornelia James a Royal Warrant as ‘Glove manufacturer by appointment to Her Majesty’.
+The Lord Chamberlain, by order of Her Majesty Queen Elizabeth ll, is pleased to grant Cornelia James a Royal Warrant as ‘Glove manufacturer by appointment to Her Majesty’.
 A Royal Warrant is a mark of excellence that is instantly recognised all over the world.
 Royal Warrant holders are ‘united by a commitment to the highest standards of service, quality and excellence’.
 That’s the theory.
 In practice, what it means to us is that we try to treat all our customers as royalty and, when we see the white gloved Royal hand waving at the window of the big, black car as it pulls away, we know that it’s probably our glove on the hand.
 And that puts a spring in our step.